iesahin/xvc/README.md

 - Star this repo.
 I feel very happy for five minutes for every star and send my best wishes to you.
 - Really use xvc, tell me how it works for you, read the documentation, report bugs, dream about features.
 The greatest contribution might be this now.
 - Write a new test with your workflow to increase testing coverage.
-They are under `lib/tests/` now but I'm planning to move them to a separate crate.
+They are under `workflow_tests` crate.
 - [Be my guest](https://www.airbnb.com/users/show/3595069) when you visit Bursa.
 I usually don't have time to meet with every guest in person but if you let me know _you_ are coming, I'd like to arrange something.
 Also, when you visit Galata tower in İstanbul, which is close to where I live, you can buy me a coffee.

+## ⚠️ Disclaimer

+This software is fresh and ambitious.
+Although I use it and test it close to real world conditions, it didn't go under test of time yet. **Xvc can eat your files and spit them to eternal void!**

+Also, the current _bus factor_ is 1.
+I cannot guarantee _eternal maintenance_ as a mere mortal.